jahaltom/COVID-19-Quantification/README.md

 ## Snakefiles and filters
 * SRA_Quant: This code takes in run_accession IDs from the sequencing read archive(place in RAids.txt) and will quantify the expression on Human and SARS-COV-2 transcriptome as well as EB transcripts.
 Outputs TPM and counts.

-* MultiStudy_Filter.py:This takes output from SRA_Quant(results_TPM_gene.tsv and results_Count_gene.tsv) and separates TPM and counts by study.
+* MultiStudy_Filter.py: This takes output from SRA_Quant(results_TPM_gene.tsv and results_Count_gene.tsv) and separates TPM and counts by study.
 Additionaly, the TPM is filtered by removing those EB genes where the median < 1, and then removes EB genes where median TPM is less than that of the median of all lncRNA genes.
-A tab delimited file called "List" that contans the study_accession IDs and their corrisponding run_accession IDs in that order is also needed.....
-This script also outputs a file that contains all the genes that passed the TPM filter for any study.
-This will contain all the samples from all the studies and their corrisponding TPM for that gene.
+The same genes are removed from counts as well.
+A tab delimited file called "List" that contans the study_accession IDs and their corrisponding run_accession IDs in that order is also needed.
+This script also outputs a file that contains all the genes that passed the TPM filter for any study and the corresponding counts as well.

-* Bam-Fastq_Quant: Takes bam files and converts to fastq, then it will quantify the expression on Human and SARS-COV-2 transcriptome as well as EB transcripts.
+* Bam-Fastq_Quant: Takes in bam/fastq files and will quantify the expression on Human and SARS-COV-2 transcriptome as well as EB transcripts.
 Outputs TPM and counts.

-* SingleStudy_Filter.py: This takes output from Bam_Quant(results_TPM_gene.tsv) and filters it by removing EB genes where the median TPM < 1.
+* SingleStudy_Filter.py: This takes output from Bam-Fastq_Quant(results_TPM_gene.tsv and results_Count_gene.tsv) and filters it by removing EB genes where the median TPM < 1.

 ## Execution